-- 16. Blank Verse unrhymed iambic pentameter.
+- Blank Verse\: Unrhymed iambic pentameter.
 Shakespeare's plays are mostly written in blank verse.
-See below for a definition of iambic pentameter. - 17.
-Aside\ when a character says something privately to another character while other characters are also on stage.
+See below for a definition of iambic pentameter. - Aside\: When a character says something privately to another character while other characters are also on stage.
 The line(s) are meant for one character's ears alone.
 Sometimes asides are addressed to the audience.

-- 18. Comic Relief a humorous scene, incident, or remark within an essentially serious or even tragic drama.
-Following scenes of intense emotion, comic relief evokes laughter as a release from the tension of the serious action. - 19.
-Iambic Pentameter a line of poetry which is ten syllables in length.
-The syllables follow a pattern in which an unstressed syllable is followed by a stressed one (such as the word "giraffe"), so the line of poetry bounces gently along (soft-hard-soft-hard-soft-hard-soft-hard).
-For example, when Romeo says, "O, she doth teach the torches to burn bright" (Romeo and Juliet, I.v.44), he is speaking in iambic pentameter. - 20.
-Prologue an opening section of a longer work such as a novel or a play.
+- Comic Relief \: A humorous scene, incident, or remark within an essentially serious or even tragic drama.
+Following scenes of intense emotion, comic relief evokes laughter as a release from the tension of the serious action. - Iambic Pentameter\: A line of poetry that is ten syllables in length.
+The syllables follow a pattern in which an unstressed syllable is followed by a stressed one (such as the word "giraffe"), so the line of poetry bounces gently along (soft- hard-soft- hard-soft-hard-soft-hard-soft-hard).
+For example, when Romeo says, "O, she doth teach the torches to burn bright" (Romeo and Juliet, I.v.44), he is speaking in iambic pentameter.
+The following is an example of iambic pentameter (in this case, blank verse) from Hamlet: - To tell the secrets of my prison-house, - I could a tale unfold whose lightest word - Would harrow up thy soul, freeze thy young blood, - Make thy two eyes like stars start from their spheres, - Thy knotted and combined locks to part...
+(I.v.14-18) - Prologue\: An opening section of a longer work such as a novel or a play.
 The prologue may perform a number of functions: establish and/or anticipate character, theme, action or setting, etc. Romeo and Juliet opens with a prologue, which is in the form of a sonnet.
-See your poetry terms handout for the definition of sonnet. - 21.
-Pun this is a play on words in which a word or phrase can be taken to mean more than one thing. - 22.
-Soliloquy when a character speaks his/her true thoughts and feelings while alone on stage.
+See your poetry terms handout for the definition of sonnet. - Pun\: This is a play on words in which a word or phrase can be taken to mean more than one thing. - Soliloquy\: When a character speaks his/her true thoughts and feelings while alone on stage.
 Soliloquies reveal the character's "real" thoughts on a subject.